How to Replace a Snap Button on a Jacket - Quick & Simple Tutorial

 - Hand tools

-There’s also a camping or a heavy-duty snap which has a larger female part.
-This one also has a circular wire rather than bars that goes around on the inside of the female piece.
+There’s also a camping or a heavy-duty snap, which has a larger female part.
+This one also has a circular wire rather than bars, which goes around on the inside of the female piece.

 For the female side, which is the part that's visible on the outside, take the button piece and insert the post in the existing hole in the fabric on the outside of the garment.